Skip to Content

 The following actions are currently supported:

-• web_request: Get or post data on a web resource (i.e. web service or API).
+• web_message: Get or post data on a web resource (i.e. web service or API).

 Payload

 On Reactor, any data that can be encoded into bytes can be sent as the payload for a message.
-This is the data that will be delivered to the contract at the destination address on the destination chain.
-While cross_chain messages can contain any byte-encoded data, messages like web_request must follow a predefined format.
-In the case of web_request messages, the payload must be ABI encoded with the HTTP method, URL, and body (see example below).
+This is the data that will be delivered to the contract at the destination address on the destination.
+While chain_message messages can contain any byte-encoded data, messages like web_message and generate_random_numbers must follow a predefined format.
+In the case of web_message messages, the payload must be ABI encoded with the HTTP method, URL, request body, and optional request headers (see example below).
+For generate_random_numbers, the payload must be an ABI encoded integer represent the number of random numbers to generate.

 Message Parameters

-For web_request messages, the payload delivered to the contract at the destination address on the destination chain will be encoded with parameters that include any response headers along with the HTTP response.
-Since any data that is delivered to the contracts will be persisted to the blockchain, it is important to handle sensitive data in a secure manner.
-For these cases, please contact the [Reactor Team] so that overrides can be added to remove any sensitive data before it is sent to contracts.
+For web_message messages, the payload delivered to the contract at the destination address on the destination will only include the HTTP status code and HTTP response body.
+No response headers will be included at this time.
+Since any data that is sent from and delivered to the contracts will be persisted to the blockchain, it is important to handle sensitive data in a secure manner.
+For these cases, please contact the Reactor Team so that overrides can be added to remove any sensitive data before it is sent to any applications.
 In the future, there will be a self-service portal that will allow for the management of sensitive data like API keys, credentials, or other private information for messages coming into Reactor and going out of Reactor.
-This includes using this sensitive data in outgoing web_request messages.
+This includes using this sensitive data in outgoing web_message messages.

 Wait For Finality